Rust

 Q is a powerful Godot Helper Crate designed for Rust developers using the GDExtension API.
 It provides a robust set of tools to streamline game development, including a versatile Game Manager for handling core game logic, a Music Manager for seamless audio integration, and a Bevy ECS implementation for efficient entity-component-system architecture.
 Additionally, Q leverages Tokio for high-performance multi-threading, enabling smooth and scalable concurrency in your Godot projects.
 Whether you’re building complex systems or optimizing performance, Q is your go-to crate for enhancing Rust-based Godot development.

-To build the crate on the mac, we have three options, the first is through the Nx monorepo command: ./kbve.sh -nx q:build-mac
+To build the crate on the mac, we have three options, the first is through the Nx monorepo command: ./kbve.sh -nx q:build-mac!

 The other option would be to run a docker image to do the build process and the final option would be a git workflow, more on those two later on.